- March 20 is the United Nations-designated International Day of Happiness

 The report is sponsored by the Sustainable Development Solutions Network for the United Nations.
 The network published the last World Happiness Report in 2013 and expects to release its next report in April.

 What about those of us who don't live in the top 10 happiest countries in the world?
 We can't wave a magic wand and improve our home country's economy or reduce corruption.

 Maybe if you travel to happy countries with an open mind and a loving heart, you can pick up on that Danish spirit of "hygge," which is sometimes translated too simply as the Danish need for "coziness."
 It's really a more complex sense of intimacy, community and contentment that generally happens with friends and family.
 Lest you doubt the Danes and their hygge, remember they live in the happiest country in the world.

 Dining in the Norwegian capital city of Oslo will make any gourmand smile with joy.
-Oslo is celebrating the esteemed Michelin food guide awarding six stars among five restaurants in the city in March.
-Ylajali and Fauna each received one star each for the first time, while Restaurant Bagatelle and Statholdergaarden retained their one-star status.
-Maeemo kept its two-star rating.
+The esteemed Michelin food guide 2014 awarded five stars among four restaurants: Ylajali, Statholdergaarden and Fauna each received one star each, while Maeemo held onto two stars.

 For a more natural experience in Norway, head to Dovrefjell National Park in the Dovrefjell mountain area to spot musk oxen, those shaggy arctic creatures, on a guided tour.
 You might also spot reindeer at the mountain area, which is the barrier between southern and central Norway.

 The Swiss town of Zermatt and the 200 miles of ski slopes in the region will delight any avid skier.
 And serious hikers will enjoy the famous Matterhorn.
 Even in summer the slopes welcome some of the world's national ski teams to train -- and you, on your relaxing vacation.